 To furnish potential customers with some initial insight as to what they can expect from the service, AncestryDNA offers a free trial in which some limited information is made available.
 Thereafter there is a range of paid services provided by Ancestry.com, the most popular generally being a $20-$44.99 monthly subscription.
 Ethnicity and traits tests are charged separately.

 Presently the service boasts some ten million names on its database spread over around 500 locations.
-Bearing in mind the number of relatives we actually have when second and third cousins are taken account of, there is a very good chance that users will find somebody there with a previously unknown connection.
+Bearing in mind the number of relatives we actually have when second and third cousins are taken into account, there is a very good chance that users will find somebody there with a previously unknown connection.
+(1)

 The Potentially Life-Changing Impact of a DNA Test